noir-lang/book/src/index.md

 ## What is Noir?

 Noir is a domain specific language for creating and verifying proofs.
+Design choices are influenced heavily by Rust.

 ## What's new about Noir?